 Gorgany Nature Reserve was founded in 1996, to preserve the relict Pinus cembra (Swiss pine).
 The nature reserve is located in the south-western part of the Ivano-Frankivsk region, at Dovbushanski Gorgany (adjacent to a ridge of Dovbushanka, situated between the valleys of Dovzhynets and Zelenytsya rivers ).
+July 12, 2017 mixed beech forests of the reserve included in the UNESCO World Heritage List.

 The territory of the nature reserve is the least accessible rocky mountainous part of the Ukrainian Carpathians.
 It is characterized by rapidly declining slopes and enlogated ridges with sharp peaks, with the height of 1500 m.
 The highest peaks are Dovbushanka (1754 m.), and Vedmezhyk (1736 m.).
 High humidity of Gorgany entails dense network of streams and rivers.
 More than 30 mountain river tributaries of the Bystrytsya Nadvirnyanska River spring within the territory of the nature reserve.